esp-rs/std-training/book/src/03_3_2_http_client.md

 ```

 - `Guru Meditation Error: Core 0 panic'ed (Load access fault).
 Exception was unhandled.`
     This may be caused by an `.unwrap()` in your code.
-Try replacing those by question marks.
+Try replacing those with question marks.